-Local Govern ment (Finance, Plans and Reporting) Reg ulation 2010 (d) the number of invitations to change tenders under section 177(7) during the year; and Nil (e) a list of the registers kept by the local government; and Refer Schedule 6 Council granted concessions totalling \$704,405 in respect of pensioner remissions. (g) the report on the internal audit for the year; and Refer page 31 (h) a statement about the local government's activities during the year to implement its plan for equal opportunity in employment; and Council's Equal Employment opportunity Management Plan 2009 - 2013 states that Council will "[promote] Equal Employment Opportunity - which is intended to eliminate employment-related favouritism or discrimination, and encourage fairness and equity in processes such as recruitment, promotion, selection for training, etc" Council adheres to its policy P - 3.04.11 "Equal Employment Opportunity" which is provided in full in Schedule 7. (i) the names of the local government's shareholder delegates for its corporate entities; and N/A (j) a summary of investigation notices given in the year under section 137 of the Business Activities Regulation for competitive neutrality complaints; and Nil (k) the local government's decisions in the year on- (i) the referee's recommendations on any complaints under section 145(3) of the Business Activities Regulation; and (ii) the Queensland Competition Authority's recommendations under section 158(5) of the Business Activities Regulation.
-Nil station information
+Local Government (Finance, Plans and Reporting) Regulation 2010 Regulation 2010 (g) the report on the internal audit for the year; and Refer to 'Internal Audit Report' on page 29. (h) a statement about the local government's activities during the year to implement its plan for equal opportunity in employment; and Council's Equal Employment opportunity Management Plan 2009 - 2013 states that Council will "[promote] Equal Employment Opportunity - which is intended to ensure fair and equitable outcomes in all areas of employment which relate to recruitment, selection, access to information, supervision and management.
+Council advocates for transparent, merit based recruitment and encourage fairness and equity in the promotion, selection for training, etc" and to avoid employment-related favouritism or discrimination, Council adheres to its policy P - 3.04.11 "Equal Employment Opportunity" which is provided in full in 'Schedule 8' on page 164. (i) the names of the local government's shareholder delegates for its corporate entities; and N/A (j) a summary of investigation notices given in the year under section 137 of the Business Activities Regulation for competitive neutrality complaints; and Nil (k) the local government's decisions in the year on- (i) the referee's recommendations on any complaints under section 145(3) of the Business Activities Regulation; and (ii) the Queensland Competition Authority's recommendations under section 158(5) of the Business Activities Regulation.
+Nil